Forgive me for my ignorance but how did I not know this?

 Apparently it’s an ongoing debate, especially in Chicago where, until this year, they apparently haven’t had recess for thirty years.

 Were you aware of this?
-Apparently nearly 40% of American schools have either eliminated or are considering eliminating recess.
+Evidently, nearly 40% of American schools have either eliminated or are considering eliminating recess.

 How is taking a much-needed breather after hours of instruction a waste of time?
-Kids get time to get the wiggles out, burn off some steam, play games and socialize with friends.
+Kids get time to shake the wiggles out, burn off some steam, play games, and socialize with friends.
 Isn’t socialization a huge part of why we send our kids to school, anyway?
 Social skills are arguably as important in life as your math skills.
 Hell, maybe more important.
 We have calculators for math.
-Plus computers and smart phones are filling in knowledge gaps when we’re on the go, but as far as I know there isn’t an app for making friends.
+Plus computers and smartphones are filling in knowledge gaps when we’re on the go, but as far as I know there isn’t an app for making friends.